hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 - use a terminal
 - partition a disk

 Creating an LVM snapshot is useful as it makes a "freeze" of the filesystem so that things are in a consistent state before making a backup.
-LVM requires the creation of a snapshot volume to store them, but the snapshots only store the changed files in the overlying filesystem, so it is ok to limit the volume size to a few gigs.
+LVM requires the creation of a snapshot volume to store them, but the snapshots only record the changed files in the overlying filesystem, so it is ok to limit the volume size to a few gigs.

 The downside of LVM snapshots are that they slow down the system considerably whilst they remain on the system, so just use them temporarily to get a frozen state of the disk, treat them like a mounted disk and back up from them using more conventional methods, then remove them.